Once you have created your organization, you can get started by adding members to it.

 Let’s start by adding members.

-Here you’ll be able to add new members.
+From the Members tab of your organization, you’ll be able to add new members.

 Add a member to the organization using their email address.

 If you are adding a member that doesn’t have a Seed account, they’ll be asked to create one with the email address that you specify.

 You can also hit Edit to change the role that is assigned to them.

 By default the member role applies to the entire organization.
 But you can modify the role for specific apps in your org.
 Use the Add a specific role for an app dropdown to select the app you want.

 And hit Add.

 Here you can modify the role you’d like to assign for this specific app.